roidrage/paperplanes/_posts/2013-1-16-coffee-and-the-art-of-customer-happiness.md

 It's also why [MailChimp](http://mailchimp.com/2012/) sent out almost 30000 t-shirts last year.
 After you've successfully launched your first campaign, they send an email to congratulate you and offer to send you a t-shirt.
 A great and unexpected gesture of customer love.
+It's worth noting that the shirts are of a great quality, which definitely adds to the surprise.

 The similarities of running a coffee shop to running an online business and maintaining software are pretty striking, and you'd think that's only natural,